 Lowa Hunter GTX Evo Extreme Boots

-We recommend the Lowa Z-8S GTX C Hiking Boots for women, which have a similar build to the GTX Evo Extreme Boots.
-They’re also built for challenging terrain, providing excellent traction with the LOWA® Tactical Z Trac® outsole.
+For women, we recommend the Lowa Z-8S GTX C Hiking Boots, which have a similar build to the GTX Evo Extreme Boots.
+They’re also built for challenging terrain, providing excellent traction with the LOWA Tactical Z Trac outsole.
 Plus, the GORE-TEX liner and rugged suede leather upper make them comfortable and supportive.

 - Good grip